Are you looking for a job with purpose?

 • support them to comply with their reporting requirements and conditions of their order.

-• help them understand what’s required of them, and the consequences of not complying.
+• help them understand what’s required, and the consequences of not complying.

 • encourage and coach them how to make incremental behaviour changes so they don’t re-offend and can live a crime-free life.